ChildrenCareful pre-trip preparation can reduce the travel-associated health risks to children and infants

 The amount of antimalarial medication in breast milk will not protect the breastfed infant or child and they will need their own chemoprophylaxis regardless of the mother’s dose .
 The correct anti-malarial dose for children is based on the child’s weight; see our children’s antimalarial information leaflet for further details.

+One of the main challenges in giving malaria tablets to babies and young children will be the practical aspects of administration .
 It is preferable to avoid breaking tablets.
 However, they may be broken if only part of a tablet is required.
 If the prescribed dose of chemoprophylaxis requires a table to be cut, tablet-cutters can be purchased from some pharmacies or travel clinics.
 Tablets may also be crushed and added to a small amount of, for example, jam or pasteurised yoghurt, to make the tablets more palatable for children .
 Chloroquine tablets are bitter, so it is important to ensure that children swallow them; chloroquine syrup is available.

 Doxycycline is not suitable for children under 12 years old, as this antimalarial can cause discolouration of teeth and damage bones in young children.
 For children aged over 12 years of age, a dispersible version is available for those who find swallowing tablets/capsules difficult.